-Draw ropes shall be replaced in the conduits as and when the cables are drawn in.
+Draw ropes shall be replaced in the conduits after the cables are installed.

 Clarifying requirements on slack cable in electrical pits.

 The length of the slack cable to be left in a pit after installation is defined as the measurement taken from above ground height of the pit to the end of the cable.
 That is, for 2 m of slack, there will be 2 m of slack cable above the ground.